 Make sure you have your undergraduate transcripts sent to the Admissions Office and not the Department of Education.
 You will need to submit transcripts from each institution of higher education you have attended, including community colleges.

 The Admissions Office address is:

 Office of Admission & Financial Aid, CPO #1320

 One University Heights, Asheville, NC 28804-8502

 Once you have been admitted, you will receive notification of your acceptance via a letter in the mail.
-The Department of Education is notified of who has been accepted once a week in the two months leading up to the new semester.
-At that time, a representative from the department will follow up with you about next steps.
+In the months leading up to the new semester, a representative from the department will follow up with you about next steps.